jaceva/react-challenge/instructions.md

 - Receive two props:
   - The current list of contacts
   - A callback function for adding a new contact
-- Render a `ContactForm` and a `TileList`.
 - Keep track of three local state values: the current name, phone, and email entered into the form.
 - Check for duplicates whenever the name in the form changes and indicate the name is a duplicate.
-- Only add a new contact on form submission if it does not duplicate an existing contact's name.
+- Inside the `handleSubmit()` function only add a new contact on form submission if it does not duplicate an existing contact's name.
 - A successful submission should clear the form.
+- Render a `ContactForm` with the following passed via `props`:
+  - local state variables
+  - local state variable setter functions
+  - `handleSubmit` callback function
+- Render a `TileList` with the contact array passed via `props`.

 ### Hint

 - Add `{ useState, useEffect }` to the `'react'` import statement
 - Import `ContactForm` and `TileList`
-- Make `props` a function parameter
+- Extract the array of contacts and the callback for adding contacts from the `props` value passed as an argument to `ContactsPage`
 - The three state variables holding the form's contact data should each default to an empty string using `useState('')`
 - Use a fourth local state variable to track a duplicate name.
 It should be `false` by default using `useState(false)`
 - To check for duplicates, implement a call to `useEffect` that sets the duplicate state variable to `true` if the name state variable is already in the contacts list